 Single origin coffees originate from a single producer, region or country and from a single harvest.
 Terms such as single farm, single estate or estate grown are nowadays also commonly used to designate coffee originating from a single farm or cooperative.

-One of the biggest advantages of single origin coffee is the trace-ability.
+One of the biggest advantages of single origin coffee is the traceability.
 You know exactly where your coffee is coming from.
 Often the names of the producers or cooperatives as well as a lot of further information about the production process is known.

-«Washed»: The red berries are opened and separated from their red shell by some kind of mill.
-Out of each berry two yellow-whitish beans surrounded by a slimy skin («mucilage») appear.
-To remove the slimy layer the beans are then fermented either in the water for 24 to 36 hours or this step is being completed by machines.
+«Washed»: The red cherries are opened and separated from their red shell by some kind of mill.
+Out of each cherry, two yellow-whitish beans surrounded by a slimy skin («mucilage») appear.
+To remove the slimy layer the beans are then fermented either in the water for 24 to 36 hours.
+This step is sometimes being completed by machines.
 The remaining yellow beans are then being dried in the sun for several days or weeks.
-The usually positive fruity acidity remains in the bean with this method.
+The usually positive fruity acidity remains in the beans with this method.

-«Natural»: The whole berries are being dried without opening them.
-Therewith, they remain longer within the sweet and fruity layer which leads to more sweetness in the coffee.
-Only after drying the skin is removed.
+«Natural»: The whole cherries are being dried without opening.
+This way, the beans stay in the sweet and fruity layer for a longer time, which leads to more sweetness in the coffee.
+Only after drying, the skin is removed.

-«Honey» or «Pulped Natural»: This is a mix between the first two methods.
-The outer, red skin of the berry is removed and the beans are stored in the white, slimy layer for a day or bit more before the slimy part is removed as with the washed coffee.
-Coffees that are being prepared in this way usually contain more fruity sweetness than washed coffees but also keep more of the desired fruity acidity compared to naturals.
+«Honey» or «Pulped Natural»: This is a combination of the first two methods.
+The outer, red skin of the cherries is removed and the beans are stored in the white, slimy layer for a day or more, before the slimy part is removed (as with the washed coffee).
+Coffees that are being prepared in this way usually contain more fruity sweetness than washed coffees, but also keep more of the desired fruity acidity than naturals.

 Export & Import

 Finally, the coffee is packed, sold and transported to its buyer, often crossing a number of different countries on its way.